Kettle Valley Waste

 Green Bin Kitchen Scraps Collection

-for City of Grand Forks and Area D - every week on
+for City of Grand Forks, and Areas C and D - every

 Recycling collection (under contract with the